vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/windows_cells.md

 If you're not familiar with BOSH, it is the underlying technology that deploys Cloud Foundry and all of it's components - including Windows cells.
 A BOSH addon is an extensibility point to a stemcell that allows the Cloud Foundry operator to inject custom software or configuration in a consistent and repeatable manner across all cells and IaaSs.
 Using the BOSH runtime config a addon can even be targeted to a specific OS, like Windows, so an addon only runs on a compatible OS.

 When installing additional Windows software with a BOSH addon it is extremely important that the installation can run unattended or in silent mode without user intervention.
-An addon runs everytime a new cell is spun up from a stemcell, so it's important to follow these addon guidelines:
+An addon runs every time a new cell is spun up from a stemcell, so it's important to follow these addon guidelines:

 - Software installation _should not_ require large binaries.
 - Software installation _should_ be fast.